 in relational data bases.

-A subquery also projects the appropriate number of fields needed.
+A query also projects the minimum number of fields needed.

-In addition, a query does only exactly one of four things
+In addition, a query does exactly one of four things

 Simple queries make it explicit in which order the steps are applied.